karenlaw-0316/cs-inspire/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/). -->

+## `To Run the Project`
+`npm run start` to start the frontend web app.
+Then, start another terminal, `cd /src/model/` and `python3 -m uvicorn model:app --reload --host 0.0.0.0 --port 8000`